haotian1017/ImageClassification/README.md

 # Final Project
 ## Welcome to the final project of Deep Learning!

-- Hongxu Hao (hh2302)
-- Haotian Guan (hg1580)
+- Haotian Guan
+- Hongxu Hao

 ## Here we present several deep learning method to help medical community identify the existence of Intracranial Hemorrhage from CT scans of head.
-Please refer to Intracranial Hemorrhage Detection Final Paper.pdf for details of each model.
-Code of each section is also included here.